 7 -> Group have rwx permissions.

 Basic Linux Commands:

 It stands for change directory, by using this command you can jump from current directory to another directory.

-It stands for present working directory.
+It stands for the present working directory.
 It will show you current working directory.